thejeffreystone/hassio_addons/acurite2mqtt/README.md

 ### Option: `mqtt_host`

 The `mqtt_host` option is the ip address of your mqtt server.
 If you are using the embeded server in Home Assistant just use your instances ip address.

+### Option: `mqtt_port`

+The `mqtt_port` option is the port of your mqtt server.
+If you are using the embeded server in Home Assistant just leave this as 1883.

 ### Option: `mqtt_user`